alexcasey92/Box-Office-EDA/README.md

 ## Methods

 This project uses descriptive analysis.
+I use ggplot, Seaborn, and matplotlib for making visualizations.

 ***